glenlong/wedding/src/content/posts/groom-speech/how-to-write.md

 ---
 You're getting married!
 Many congratulations.

-But in addition to the excitement, I’ll bet that nerves about giving your groom speech are kicking in.
+But in addition to the excitement, I’ll bet that nerves about giving your Groom speech are kicking in.

 Not only do you have to speak in front of all your friends and family, but there's also an entire speech to write first!

 Fortunately, writing your speech is not too difficult, as long as you leave enough time to prepare and you follow a structured approach.

-Following the steps below will make writing your groom speech as painless as possible.
+Following the steps below will make writing your Groom speech as painless as possible.

 ## Step 1: Clarify the Important Details